tl-its-umich-edu/spanish-placement-exam/README.md

 There is no non-production Unizin Data Warehouse, so for both production and instances ESB APIs the scores are read from the Production Unizin Data Warehouse.
-The Spanish Placement test itself was created in our production instance of Canvas.
-To allow for development testing there are two SPE test courses, one unpublished one for development testing and one public one for student use.
-The score updates done by the ESB API QA instance are done to our test MPathways database and production ESB API updates the production MPathways database.
+The Spanish Placement test itself is in a specific Canvas site in our production instance of Canvas.
+To allow for testing there are two SPE test courses, one unpublished one for development testing and one public one for student use.
+The score updates done by the ESB API QA instance fail since the test MPathways instance is not properly configured.
+This actually works fine since the update path is well tested and we don't end up dealing with massive numbers of duplicates during testing.

 ### QA and Production
-The SPE script runs as an OpenShift application.
-Non-prod and prod
+Outside of local development the SPE script runs as an OpenShift application.
-Projects and applications have been provisioned in the UM OpenShift instance.
-Additional instances should not be required.
+Non-prod and prod Projects and applications have been provisioned in the UM OpenShift instance.
-### Frequency of updates
-SPE functions as a batch script.
-OpenShift does not, as yet, adequately support cron like functionality.
-To make sure that the script runs periodically the script implements the capacity to wait for configurable periods of time in-between processing attempts The wait time is a configurable property.
-Eventually this home grown wait functionality should be replaced by explicit cron functionality.

 # Configuration / Properties

-Configuration is done primarily with configuration files.
+Configuration is done primarily with properties files.
+All properties files without secret information are included directly in the build.
+Note that this means changes to those files will require re-deploying the application to pick up the new values.
 Properties can be overridden by environment variables as necessary.
-Properties files without secret information are included in the build.
-Note that means changes to those files will require re-deploying the application to pick up the new values.

 ## Property files
+The file with the name *application.properties* will always be read.
-SPE takes advantage of the Spring *profile* application properties files capability.
+For additional properties SPE takes advantage of the Spring *profile* application properties files capability.
 Profiles are property files are named using the convention of *application-{profile_name}.properties*.

-The file with the name *application.properties* will always be read.
-Additional
-files with names following that convention are optional profile properties files.
+File with names following that convention are optional profile properties files.
-The profiles to be read  can be specified by adding the profile name suffix to the run time argument *--spring.profiles.include={profile_name}*.
+The profiles to be used are specified by adding the profile name suffix to the run time argument *--spring.profiles.include={profile_name}*.
 Multiple profile names can be included, separated by commas.
 The files will be read in the order given.
 A property value may be set in multiple files.
 The last value read will be used.
-For example the argument *--spring.profiles.include=DBG,OS-DEV* would include the files *application.properties*, *application-DBG.properties* and *application-OS-DEV.properties* and any property value set in the OS-DEV profile file would be the value used by SPE.
+For example the argument *--spring.profiles.include=DBG, OS-DEV* would include the files *application.properties*, *application-DBG.properties* and *application-OS-DEV.properties*.
+Any property value set in the OS-DEV profile file would be the value used by SPE.

 Properties are split between secure and public properties.
 Secure files should